hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

     *Image credit: [Hicks SC, et al., bioRxiv (2015)](https://www.biorxiv.org/content/early/2015/08/25/025528)*

   - **DO** include batch information in your **experimental metadata**.
-During the analysis, we can regress out the variation due to batch so it doesn’t affect our results if we have that information.
+During the analysis, we can regress out the variation due to batch if not confounded so it doesn’t affect our results if we have that information.

     <img src="../img/metadata_batch.png" width="300">